khamin/redisca/README.md

 Little explanation here:

+## Database Configuration

+Global database connection is StrictRedis() by default.
+Setting custom connection looks like this:

+	from redisca import conf
+	from redis import Redis

+	conf.db = Redis(...)

+Also you can setup **inheritable** per-model database connection using *conf* class decorator:

+	from redisca import Model
+	from redisca import conf

+	from redis import Redis

+	@conf(db=Redis())
+	class User (Model):
+		pass

 ## Key prefix

 Model key format is "model_key_prefix:model_id".
-Lowercased class name is default prefix but you can use *prefix* class decorator to override this behavior as shown in example above.
-Model key is available for reading:
+Lowercased class name is default prefix but you can use *conf* class decorator to override this behavior as shown in example:

+	from redisca import Model
+	from redisca import conf

+	@conf(prefix='usr')
+	class User (Model):
+		pass

+Prefix and key are available for reading:

+	print(User.getprefix()) # Will produce usr
 	print(user.getkey()) # Will produce usr:1

 ## Fields